 6. Create a Search Form for Custom Post Types

-Custom post types allow you to go beyond posts and pages and create different content types for your website.
-Custom post types can have different custom fields and their own custom category structure.
+Custom post types let you go beyond posts and pages and create different content types for your website.
+So, they have different custom fields and their own custom category structure.

-For example, if you run a movie review website, then you would probably want to create a ‘movie reviews’ post type that has fields for the director, release date, and more.
+For example, if you run a movie review website, you might create a movie reviews post type with fields for the director, release date, and more.

 At WPBeginner, we use custom post types for our Glossary section to keep it separate from our blog posts.